CarlosE-Dev/design-patterns-study/README.md

 If sucessful, you will be able to see the details of your deposit in the Mock API (https://632c58791aabd8373999e31d.mockapi.io/api/v1/bank/deposit)

-In this part, we have simplified steps that could be more complex, we have separated the responsibility of using several classes in different parts of the application to just one class to handle it, leaving the complexity of this action hidden, considerably reducing the coupling, applying the Facade pattern.
+In this part we use a scenario in which we reference several classes that are in different parts of the application to do a certain action, so we have passed the responsibility of handling these more complex steps to just one class, leaving the complexity of this action hidden and considerably reducing coupling between the classes by applying the Facade pattern.

 ##